-We are all familiar with compression socks at this stage.
-But there is still a lot of confusion around the benefits of compression for cyclists and when socks, calf guards and full compression tights should be worn.
+We're all familiar with compression clothing but there's still a lot of confusion around the benefits of compression for cyclists and when socks, calf guards and full compression tights should be worn.

 Blood can stagnate in the calf after exercise.
 By wearing compression for just 15 minutes you will improve your circulation by 15%, improve oxygenation of your blood by 15% and increases toxin elimination by around 13%.

 You should look at compression socks as another essential element for recovery - on par with your protein shake.
 Compression of your muscles will help to reduce performance fatigue, gearing you up for your next session.

 When we exercise, we experience muscle oscillation which causes tiny muscle tears in your legs which then swell causing that soreness we are all familiar with after long or particularly strenuous sessions on the bike.